lyleresnick/lyleresnick.github.io/_drafts/Solving-a-Complex-iOS-TableView-with-Test-Driven-VIPER.md

 - the ViewController and the Presenter
 - the Presenter and the UseCase
-- the UseCase and the EntityGateway
-- the UseCase and the Presenter
-- the Presenter and the ViewController

-Thats alot of seams that magically opened up - but there are more.
-I get one more seam when I decompose the UseCase to introduce the Transformer.
-The seams are now found between:

 - the UseCase and the Transformer
 - the Transformer and the EntityGateway
 - the Transformer and the Presenter

+That's alot of seams that have magically made themselves obvious - but there is one more that I want to mention.
 In situations where the ViewController contains a table, I can get one more seam when I further decompose the ViewController to introduce the Adapter.
-They seams are now found between:
+The new seams are found between:

 - the ViewController and the Adapter
 - the Adapter and the Presenter

-For this demonstration I am going to work from the output because that is what defines the requirement.
+For this demonstration I am going to work from the output because that is what defines the requirement in this case.

-I suggest that you start with the simplest tests you can do.
+I generally suggest that you start with the simplest tests you can do.

+## TransactionListConnectorTests

-The first thing I'm going to do is create the major VIPER Classes
+The first thing I'm going to do is create the major VIPER Classes and then make sure that I can connect them together.

+Im